Intel 8086: The first x86 design

-The 8086 project started in May 1976 and was originally intended as a temporary substitute for the ambitious and delayed iAPX 432 project.
-It was an attempt to draw attention from the less-delayed 16-bit and 32-bit processors of other manufacturers — Motorola, Zilog, and National Semiconductor.
+The development of 8086 started in May 1976, originally as a temporary substitute for the ambitious yet delayed iAPX 432 project.
+The 8086 was an attempt to draw attention from the less-delayed 16-bit and 32-bit processors of other manufacturers — Motorola, Zilog, and National Semiconductor.

 While the 8086 was a 16-bit microprocessor, it used a similar architecture as Intel's 8-bit microprocessors (8008, 8080, and 8085).
 This allowed assembly language programs written in 8-bit to seamlessly migrate.
 New instructions and features — such as signed integers, base+offset addressing, and self-repeating operations — were added.
 Instructions were added to assist source code compilation of nested functions in the ALGOL-family of languages, including Pascal and PL/M. According to principal architect Stephen P. Morse, this was a result of a more software-centric approach.
 Other enhancements included microcode instructions for the multiply and divide assembly language instructions.
 Designers also anticipated coprocessors, such as 8087 and 8089, so the bus structure was designed to be flexible.

 The first revision of the instruction set and high level architecture was ready after about three months, and as almost no CAD tools were used, four engineers and 12 layout people were simultaneously working on the chip.
 The 8086 took a little more than two years from idea to working product, which was considered fast for a complex design in the 1970s.